ganeti/ganeti/doc/design-2.1.rst

 In order to allow fast and highly available access read-only to some configuration values, we'll create a new ganeti-confd daemon, which will run on master candidates.
 This daemon will talk via UDP, and authenticate messages using HMAC with a cluster-wide shared key.
+This key will be generated at cluster init time, and stored on the clusters alongside the ganeti SSL keys, and readable only by root.

 An interested client can query a value by making a request to a subset of the cluster master candidates.
 It will then wait to get a few responses, and use